 Will You Hook Me Up With A Job?

 No. Nozzle Dam jumping should not the the introductory job for a nuke worker.
 These jobs are also done with small crews so openings for new workers are scarce.
 If you would like to start working in the nuclear field, Ice Condensers is a better way to start.
 It is a no dose job working in a non contaminated area and it requires way less training.
-We will be having a job fair in February for the next D.C.
-Cook outage.
 Starting rates are $14 per hour with $70 per day per diem.
+I will post the details for the ice condenser job fairs, as well as other opportunities to enter the nuclear field on the Action Economics Jobs page.
 Due to the scale and temporary nature of these jobs we have been bringing in around 60 new to nuclear people from our job fairs every outage.
 There are dozens of different niches for both full time and outage work in the nuclear industry.
 The book The Essential Guide to Getting a Job in the Nuclear Power Industry: How To Secure Full-Time Employment or Contract Work may be able to help you get a job in nuclear power as well.

 Any more questions about nozzle dams, steam generators, or nuclear power in general?